-They found some unexpected clues that were even more fascinating.
-The briefcase contained papers so sensitive that Letelier probably carried them to prevent their theft by CIA housebreakers.
-We have now seen some of these hush-hush papers.
+They found some unexpected clues the were even more fascinating.
+The briefcas contained papers so sensitive that Letelic probably carried them to prevent the theft by CIA housebreakers.
+We have no seen some of these hush-hush papers.

-They show that Letelier received \$1,600 a month through a "Havana connection."
-His contact was none other than Beatrice "Tati" Allende, daughter of Salvador Allende, the Chilean president who was slain in 1973 by a military junta.
-Tati now lives in Havana with her husband, who is a Cuban official.
+They show that Letelier received \$1,00 a month through a "Havana connection.
+His contact was none other than Beatric "Tati" Allende, daughter of Salvado Allende, the Chilean president who was s ain in 1973 by a military junta.
+Tati not lives in Havana with her husband, who is Cuban official.

-In a May 8, 1975, letter to Letelier, she notified him that he will receive \$5,000 as an advance payment "para apoyer tu trabajo" - "to support your work."
-This was to be followed by the monthly \$1,000 payments.
-The money would come, she said, from the Chilean Socialist party in exile.
-The disbursement had been approved, she explained, by the party's leader, Carlos Altamierano, who is reported to be living in exile in East Berlin.
+In a May 8, 1975, letter to Letelier, sh notified him that he will receive \$5,000 as a notified him that he will receive \$5,000 as a advance payment "para apoyer to trabajo - "to support your work."
+This was to be followed by the monthly \$1,000 payment: The money would come, she said, from the Chilean Socialist party in exile.
+The disbursement had been approved, she explained, by the party's leader, Carlo Alternierppo, who is reported to be living in Altamierano, who is reported to be living i exile in East Berlin.

-The Chilean Socialist Party has offices in East Berlin, Havana and Rome.
-Intelligence sources contend that money couldn't have been transmitted to Leteller without the Cuban government's approval.
+The Chilean Socialist Party has office in East Berlin, Havana and Rome Intelligence sources contend that mone couldn't have been transmitted to Letelie without the Cuban government's approva

-Another letter in Letelier's briefcase was written on Sept.
-14, 1976, by one of his young colleagues.
-It tells of a meeting in Havana with Emilio Brito, a Communist Central Committee functionary.
-According to our intelligence sources, Brito is affiliated with the Cuban planning group that directs the subversion of Puerto Rico and the United States.
+Another letter in Letelier's briefcas was written on Sept.
+14, 1976, by one of hi young colleagues.
+It tells of a meeting i Havana with Emilio Brito, a Communis Central Committee functionary.
+According to our intelligence sources, Brito is a filiated with the Cuban planning group the directs the subversion of Puerto Rico an the United States.